dj-wasabi/go-test-setup/README.md

 # go-test-setup

-A personal test project to learn golang and try to set it up in a hexagon architecture setup.
+A personal project to learn golang and try to set it up in a hexagon architecture setup.
+Endpoints and the models/objects are generated via an OpenAPI spec file.
+It is a very basic API that has Authentication, creating or users and organisation possibilities.
+This isn't production ready code btw.

+Some (Prometheus) metrics are collected and are displayed with the `/v1/metrics` endpoint.